 Biography

 I am a physician-scientist whose primary focus is improving the delivery of ambulatory care to vulnerable populations through participant-centered engagement approaches that are implemented both at the individual and organizational level.
 My own clinical family medicine practice keeps me grounded in the reality of gaps in our health care system.
 Educating and mentoring the next generation offers hope that innovative solutions will be found.
-It also offers the opportunity to expose learners to new ways of thinking and models and tools that can help guide their own efforts.
+It also offers the opportunity to learn from mentees and expose them to new ways of thinking and models and tools that can help guide their own efforts.

 Areas of Specialty

-My leadership roles include being the Contact PI for our Clinical Translational Sciences Center, funded by an award from NIH/NCATS and Associate Chair for the Department of Family and Community Medicine, where I lead promotion and tenure processes.
+My leadership roles include being: the Contact PI for the Southwest Center for Clinical and Translational Innovation (SW CACTI) funded by an award from NIH/NCATS; Assistant Vice President of Research for Clinical and Translational Research where I am a member of the Health Sciences Center Core group; Associate Chair for the Department of Family and Community Medicine, where I lead promotion and tenure processes.

 My research program focuses on: 1) Health experiences research 2) Health services research with adult indigenous populations 3) Primary Care Redesign